henrrydegee/plaquebox-paper/README.md

     '- numpy : Numpy Array containing Post-Processed labeled Segmentation
 ```

-## Demo

-Notebook [2.2) CNN Models - Test Cases](https://github.com/keiserlab/plaquebox-paper/blob/master/2.2%29%20CNN%20Models%20-%20Test%20Cases.ipynb) is a demo that shows how to apply the trained CNN model on unseen dataset.
-Simply download the tiles from Zenodo repository and unzip it to the /data folder, then the notebook can be run through Jupyter.

-## Instructions for use

-This repository contains 11 notebooks to reproduce the results from the linked paper.
-Each notebook includes details relevant to a portion of the described pipeline, with detailed descriptions at the top of each notebook.
-For results reproduction, these files are presented in sequential order and depend on the previous notebook.

-### Data Download

-Before running the code, it is necessary to download the raw datafiles from the corresponding Zenodo repository above and unzip the files to the /data folder.

 ### Modifying Filepaths

 The filepaths must be specified as indicated in each notebook to specify the location of the downloaded data.

-### 1. Preprocessing Steps

-**Notebooks 1.1-1.3** describe necessary preprocessing steps, including: color normalization, whole slide image tiling, blob detection, and dataset splitting.

-### 2. Model Training and Development

-**Notebooks 2.1 and 2.2** detail model development, training, and testing.

-### 3. Visualizing Predictions

-**Notebook 3** describes prediction confidence heatmaps.

-### 4. Saliency Maps

-**Notebooks 4.1 and 4.2** describe feature interpretation studies, including feature occlusion and guided-grad cam studies.

-### 5. CERAD-like Scoring on Whole Slide Images
-**Notebooks 5.1-5.3** describe whole slide scoring.